TodorShopov/flask_k8s/README.md

-# flask_k8s
+# Part 1: Flask App runs on Docker
-In this part the Flask App runs on Docker
+In this part the Flask App will run on Docker based on the Dcoker image we build

 ## Installation
 ### 1. Clone/Fork the git repo and create a virtual environment